Purification Rundown

-Scientology itself defines the program as the following on their website:

-Hubbard put forward his ideas about niacin in a book called All About Radiation.
-He claimed to have discovered that large doses of vitamins could both alleviate and prevent radiation sickness.

 The 1979 predecessor of the Purification Rundown was known as the "Sweat Program" and was similarly designed to remove traces of LSD which, according to Hubbard, remained for long periods in the body.
 The participant had a restricted diet, including large doses of vitamins and a teaspoon of salt, and spent at least an hour a day jogging in a rubberised suit.
 For some, this regimen lasted for months.

 The program was developed for use in Narconon, and was published in Hubbard's Technical Bulletins of Dianetics and Scientology as well as the book Clear Body, Clear Mind.
-Two other books describe the procedure, Purification: An Illustrated Answer To Drugs and Narconon New Life Detoxification Program: the effective purification program by L. Ron Hubbard.
+Two other books describe the procedure, Purification: An Illustrated Answer to Drugs and Narconon New Life Detoxification Program: the effective purification program by L. Ron Hubbard.
 The term "Purification Rundown" is a trademark of the Religious Technology Center (the governing body of the Church of Scientology), though an RTC spokesman has denied any licensing arrangement with Narconon.